 We hope you found this interesting.
 The greatest question this brings to mind is that we have “markers” of Spanish descent that are seen as the “ancient” markers we watch for in determining protection.
 Perhaps we should begin to look at Chinese markers as well?
 Maybe they could tell a story all their own?

 As we discuss management in todays America we need to remember there is no fossil record of European cows, hunters with long guns and ATV use.
+Is this really the debate everything should be tiered to?
 Just a thought.